 Tips for Seeking Employment by Email

 What is the proper way to email a cover letter and resume to a prospective employer?
-Great question and one I get asked quite often.
+That is a great question and one I get asked quite often.
 Let’s go over all the variables that you need to consider.

-You simply cannot underestimate the power of perception when it comes to seeking employment.
+You cannot underestimate the power of perception when seeking employment.
 On or off-line.
-Online, those you email do not have eye contact, your firm handshake, your body language to determine your expertise and professionalism.
-We compensate for that by making sure our presentation is spot on.
+Online, those you email do not have eye contact, a firm handshake, or your body language to determine your expertise and professionalism.
+Therefore, we must ensure our presentation is spot on to compensate for that.

 How to Impress

-Employers rely on how you communicate, the quality of your documents and how you approach them to determine if you are someone they want to communicate with.
-Or possibly hire.
+Employers rely on how you communicate, the quality of your documents, and how you approach them to determine if you are someone they want to communicate with and represent their business.

 The Intro Email

 Your email will set the table for your first impression.
-We want to include a brief and professional note detailing your attached documents as well as why you are making contact.
+Start by including a brief and professional note detailing your attached documents and why you are making contact.

 If you spoke with or had previous contact with the prospective employer: